Basant in Lahore 2026: Free Transport, New Safety Rules & What You Need to Know

 - Lowers road congestion: Fewer private vehicles mean clearer emergency routes

-- Improves response times: Ambulances and rescue services can navigate faster
+- Improves response times: Ambulances and rescue services navigate faster

 - Minimizes high-risk exposure: Two-wheeler riders face the greatest danger from kite strings